einfachKim/powermover/README.md

 1. **Import the solution** in the environment where you want to manage ownerships (recommended: DEV Environment).
 2. **Activate all Cloud Flows** in the solution to ensure smooth operation.
 3. **Run the Canvas App** named `Power Mover` to start using the solution.
-4. **Recommended: Create a Dataverse View for 'systemuser' table, which is used within the Combobox for 'New Owner' and use this view in the Combobox, rather then querying the whole 'systemuser' table.
+4. **Recommended**: Create a Dataverse View for 'systemuser' table, which is used within the Combobox for 'New Owner' and use this view in the Combobox, rather then querying the whole 'systemuser' table.

 ## Usage Instructions